-We will follow He Mahi Rau Rika: Otago Regional Council Significance, Engagement and Māori Participation Policy, to ensure that public transport decision making is transparent and equitable.
+We will follow ORC's Significance, Engagement and Māori participation policy to ensure that public transport decision-making is transparent and equitable.

-We also recognise the importance of sharing the knowledge and wisdom of mana whenua and that engagement with iwi is based on the principles of Te Tiriti o Waitangi / The Treaty of Waitangi.
+We also recognise the importance of sharing the knowledge and wisdom of mana whenua and that engagement with iwi is based on the principles of The Treaty of Waitangi/Te Tiriti o Waitangi.

-Engagement policies E P1 Relationships: strong relationships with Otago's diverse stakeholders are developed and maintained so public transport priorities and investments align with their needs and interests.
-E P2 Engagement: our stakeholder engagement processes adhere to He Mahi Rau Rika: Otago Regional Council Significance, Engagement and Māori Participation Policy.
+Engagement policies E P1 Relationships: Strong relationships with Otago's diverse stakeholders are developed and maintained so public transport priorities and investments align with their needs and interests.
+E P2 Engagement: Our stakeholder engagement processes adhere to ORC's Significance, Engagement and Māori participation policy.

-Engagement action The council will: E A1 Engage in meaningful dialogue with diverse stakeholders interested in public transport to understand their transport needs.
+Engage Engagement action The council will: E A1 Engage in meaningful dialogue with diverse stakeholders interested in public transport to understand their transport needs.